ufora/ufora/index.md

 builds so you can get going quickly, as well as a development image in which you can build ufora yourself.

+## Disclaimer

+Ufora began its life in 2010 as the implementation of a new language called FORA.
+Its core components are quite robust, but its transition to using python as the preferred means of accessing the Ufora VM is quite recent.

+As a result, lots of python functions are still unimplemented and some language features are still missing.
+Please let us know if you find bugs, or if there are functions, libraries, or features that you'd really like to see.
+Or, better yet, help us implement some of them!

 ## Contact us.

 Users of the Ufora platform should visit [ufora-users](https://groups.google.com/forum/#!forum/ufora-user).
 Developers